sdu-concurrency/dio-website/website/business-club.md

 ### Company bus tour stop

-Following IMADA tradition, once a year we organize a tour where students are brought to visit 3-5 companies, so companies can better present themselves directly at their headquarters, showing their facilities and introduce some of their employees.
+On requests, we organize a tour where interested students are brought to visit the companies, directly at their headquarters.
+In this way, companies can better present themselves showing their facilities, introduce some of their employees and explain how and what they are doing.

 ### SDU Talent Fellowship